Module 7: Supply Chain Management for the Public Sector

 *NEW* When you click 'REGISTER', you will be asked to provide contact details and your province of residence.
 For international Candidates, please select 'International' as your province.
 You will then receive an email from your selected provincial institute with the registration and payment link.

 The goal of this module is to develop the abilities of SCMP candidates to become more acquainted with the issues and strategy of public sector supply chain management.
-This module is supported by a variety of articles on public sector procurement and supply chain management, along with some website references.

 Upon completion of this module candidates should be able to: